JanuarySnow/Nomad/README.md

 `;` toggle Night Vision if using West tek tactical optic

-`#` toggle therma vision if using west tek tactical optic
+`#` toggle thermal vision if using west tek tactical optic

 ## FUTURE PLANS